Information about project participants:

 J.P.E.
 Harper-Scott is Professor of Music History and Theory at Royal Holloway, University of London.

 He has published extensively on music of the nineteenth and twentieth centuries, with a particular focus on twentieth-century British music and theories of musical modernism.
-His sixth book, Ideology in Britten’s Operas, will be published by Cambridge University Press in 2018.
+His sixth book, Ideology in Britten’s Operas, was published by Cambridge University Press in 2018.

 Anne C. Shreffler is Professor of Music at Harvard University.